tschleuss/gist_api_project/README.md

 - Better visual error or empty states
 - Optmization of what props are being passed down on components, I'm using just a few, but kept all of them on the model.
 - Probably we could make it visually better with loading states, images, icons and so on
+- Optimization to fetch fork data (I'm fetching for all rows at once), pagination, lazy loading (GraphQL maybe)